 Rabies is a viral disease almost always caused by animal bites (especially dogs and bats).
-Risk occurs in Morocco and, therefore, you should take measures to prevent it.
-Given the danger posed by rabies as a uniformly fatal disease, follow these important guidelines:
+Risk occur in Mexico and Guatemala and therefore, you should take measures to prevent it.
+Given the serious danger posed by rabies as a uniformly fatal disease, follow these important guidelines: